-Early classical revival houses are rare in its existence today and are located mainly in the southeastern states.
-Virginia has the most examples where this colonial style was popular during the years of 1790 to 1830.
+These days, Early classical revival architecture is rare in America.
+Home in this style is located mainly in the southeastern states.
+Virginia has the most examples where this colonial architectural style was popular during the years of 1790 to 1830.
 This was due in part to Thomas Jefferson who was an advocate of this style.
 During the early 1830’s Greek Revival houses eventually came into popularity in this phase of classical revival.

-Early classical revival homes share a striking similarity with Greek Revival architecture.
+Early classical revival architecture share a striking similarity with Greek Revival architecture.
 This could be because Greek Revival is the successor architectural style.
 However, there are subtle and not so subtle differences.
-Greek revival houses have a wide band on the cornice usually with some dentil work not common with early classical revivals, but are used in some examples.
-Early classical revival almost always included a prominent fanlight over the main entry door whereas this faded rather quickly with Greek revival architecture.
+Greek revival houses have a wide band on the cornice usually with some dentil work.
+However, true Early classical revivals do not have cornices with dentil work.
+Early classical revival architecture almost always included a prominent fanlight over the main entry door whereas this faded rather quickly with Greek revival architecture.